 As a result of the Merger, we now directly compete with certain suppliers of solar cells and panels to our PowerLight business.
 As a result, the Merger could cause one or more solar cell and panel suppliers to reduce or terminate their business relationship with our PowerLight business.
-We believe that a significant level of reductions or terminations could occur.
+After the Merger closed, we discontinued our purchasing relationship with a historically large supplier, which will not supply solar panels to PowerLight beyond the first quarter.
+Other reductions or terminations, which may be significant, could occur.
 Any such reductions or terminations could adversely affect the ability of our PowerLight business to meet customer demand for its solar power systems, and materially adversely affect its results of operations and financial condition, which would likely materially adversely affect our results of operations and financial condition.